SUEPPhysics/SUEPLimits/README.md

 ```
 ## Creating Brazil plots with the combine tool limits

-The notebook_tools directory contains jupyter notebooks which read in the output of the combine tool and make 1D limit Brazil plots, 2D temperature plots, and 3D summary plots keeping different parameters fixed.
-Additional notebooks for correlation plots and to investigate systematic uncertainties can be found in there.
+The notebook_tools directory contains jupyter notebooks which read in the output of the combine tool and plot the exclusion limits through 1D limit Brazil plots, 2D temperature plots, and 3D summary plots keeping different parameters fixed.